-The time it takes for inspection and testing varies based on the type of facility and accessibility.
+The time it takes for inspection and testing vary based on the type of facility and accessibility.
 Technicians can only access parts of healthcare, manufacturing, and government facilities during certain times.
 This slows down service time and if technicians must perform services during off-hours, the cost increases.
 Another important factor is device accessibility.
 For example, smoke or heat detectors located at the top of a high atrium are hard to reach.
-Fire alarm service companies that can’t access a device by ladder must rent a scissor lift.
+Fire alarm service companies that can’t access a device by ladder then rent a scissor lift.
 The rental fee for an average scissor lift costs around $600 a day.

 The cost of fire alarm inspection and testing varies based on several factors.
 Review the information available about your facility’s devices and the facility’s intricacies.
 This helps you determine whether your fire alarm inspection and testing are basic or complicated.
 Then you can understand the cost of your fire alarm services.
 For an exact estimate of the cost of fire alarm inspection and testing, or to find out more about Kinetix’s fire alarm services contact us today.